Percentage Calculator ％

 Let's say you are a car salesman and you have a car originally priced at $50,000, but you have done some calculation and determined that you can take $5,000 off the price of the car and still be ahead after the sale.
 How can you determine what percentage is $5,000 from $50,000?
 Obviously, just plugging in the numbers in the percent calculator above is the fastest way, but to do the math manually use the following formula:

 x is x / y * 100 % of y

 so in this case that would be 5,000 / 50,000 * 100 = 0.1 * 100 = 10%.
 If you were to offer a $5,000 discount on a $50,000 car, that would be a 10% discount.

-Percentage difference of two numbers (quantities): a and b is calculated using the formula:
+The percentage difference of two numbers (quantities) a and b is the relative difference, expressed as a percent.
+It should be calculated using the formula:

 Percent Difference = |a - b| / ((a + b) / 2) * 100 percent